DuinoDu/duinodu/README.md

   frameworks = ["PyTorch", "mcp" ,"OpenXR", "Vulkan"]
   ```

-I am also a big fan of `Contemporary Dance`[https://en.wikipedia.org/wiki/Contemporary_dance], it is a dance about body, control, expression and freedom.
+I am also a big fan of [Contemporary Dance](https://en.wikipedia.org/wiki/Contemporary_dance), it is a dance about body, control, expression and freedom.